 The Green Supply Chain

-We only work with manufacturers that give their commitment to the Environment.
+We only work with manufacturers that give their commitment to environment sustainability.

 Our manufacturers have all been certified to DIN EN 14001 and validated to the EU Eco Audit for their commitment to the preservation of natural resources.
 The result of which is that all have been awarded the European PEFC certificate, which is proof that the timber used can be traced and tracked through the entire produce supply chain from the certified, sustainable forest all the way through to the final product.